TeoNikolov/genea_visualizer/README.md

 ## Replicating the GENEA Challenge 2022 visualizations
 The parameters in the enclosed `.env` file correspond to the those used for rendering the final evaluation stimuli of the GENEA Challenge 2022, for ease of replication.
 As long as you clone this repo, build it using Docker, and input the BVH files used for the final visualization, you should be able to reproduce the results.

+## Miscellaneous scripts
+During the development of the visualizer, a variety of scripts were used for standardizing the data and processing video stimuli for subjective evaluation.
+The scripts are included in the `scripts` folder in case anyone needs to use them directly, or as reference, for solving similar tasks.
+Some scripts were not written in a user-friendly manner, and lack comments and argument parsing.
+Therefore, using some scripts may be cumbersome, so be ready for some manual fiddling (e.g. replacing hard-coded paths).
+Writing a short readme inside the scripts folder is on the backlog, but there is no telling when this will happen at the moment.